Methodists Know How to Cook (Visiting Church #9)

-After a ceremonial lighting of two candles, a layperson opens the service with a short liturgy, Bible reading, and acknowledgement of the week’s birthdays and anniversaries.
+After ceremonial lighting of two candles, a layperson opens the service with a short liturgy, Bible reading, and acknowledgment of the week’s birthdays and anniversaries.
 Although most of the eighty or so people present reside in the senior citizen demographic, six kids hear a children’s message from a hand puppet and its partner.
 There’s no choir today, but there is a guest soloist.
 We also sing several hymns, using two different hymnals.

 The congregation stands as the minister reads Mark 1:14-20.
 Her sermon is “Come, Let’s Go Fishing.”
 She smartly compares fishing for fish with fishing for people, which is what Jesus invited his followers to do.
 After the sermon we sing a closing number, the candles are extinguished, and we move to the fellowship hall to eat.

 The food is ample and delicious.
 I eat too much.
-Sharing a meal is a great way to form community and get to know people.
+Sharing a meal is a great way to form a community and get to know people.
 The potluck did that for us today.
 I’m not sure if all Methodists know how to cook, but this congregation sure does.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.